 - Location: Location doesn't refer here to the location (as in the URL) of a web page.
-Instead, it refers to the location of key words and phrases on a web page.
-So, for example, if a user searches for "puppies," some search engines will rank the results according to where on the page the word "puppies" appears.
+Instead, it refers to the location of keywords and phrases on a web page.
+For example, if a user searches for "puppies," some search engines will rank the results according to where on the page the word "puppies" appears.
 Obviously, the higher the word appears on the page, the higher the rank might be.
-So a web site that contains the word "puppies" in the title tag will likely appear higher than a web site that is about puppies but does not contain the word in the title tag.
-What this means is that a web site that's not designed with SEO in mind will likely not rank where you would expect it to rank.
+Therefore, a web site that contains the word "puppies" in the title tag will likely appear higher than a web site that is about puppies but does not contain the word in the title tag.
+This means that a web site that's not designed with SEO in mind will likely not rank where you would expect it to rank.
 The site www.puppies.com is a good example of this.
-In a Google search, it appears ranked fifth rather than first, potentially because it does not contain the key word in the title tag. - Frequency: The frequency with which the search term appears on the page may also affect how a page is ranked in search results.
-So, for example, on a page about puppies, one that uses the word five times might be ranked higher than one that uses the word only two or three times.
-When word frequency became a factor, some web site designers began using hidden words hundreds of times on pages, trying to artificially boost their page rankings.
-Most search engines now recognize this as keyword spamming and ignore or even refuse to list pages that use this technique. - Links: One of the more recent ranking factors is the type and number of links on a web page.
+In a recent Google search, it ranked as the fifth item in the results, rather than first, potentially because it does not contain the keyword in the title tag. - Frequency: The frequency with which the search term appears on the page may also affect how a page is ranked in search results.
+For example, on a page about puppies, one that uses the word five times might be ranked higher than one that uses the word only two or three times.
+When word frequency became a well-known factor, some web site designers began using hidden words hundreds of times on pages, trying to artificially boost their page rankings.
+Most search engines now recognize this as keyword spamming and ignore or even refuse to list pages that use this technique.

+- Links: One of the more recent ranking factors is the type and number of links on a web page.
 Links that come into the site, links that lead out of the site, and links within the site are all taken into consideration.
-It would follow, then, that the more links you have on your page or leading to your page the higher your rank would be, right?
+It would follow, then, that the more links you have on your page or leading to your page, the higher your rank would be, right?
 Again, it doesn't necessarily work that way.
-More accurately, the number of relevant links coming into your page, versus the number of relevant links within the page, versus the number of relevant links leading off the page will have a bearing on the rank that your page gets in the search results. - Click-throughs: One last element that might determine how your site ranks against others in a search is the number of click-throughs your site has versus click-throughs for other pages that are shown in page rankings.
-Because the search engine cannot monitor site traffic for every site on the Web, some monitor the number of clicks each search result receives.
-The rankings may then be repositioned in a future search, based on this interaction with the users.
+More accurately, the number of relevant links coming into your page, versus the number of relevant links within the page, versus the number of relevant links within the search results. - Click-throughs: One last element that might determine how your site ranks against others in a search is the number of click-throughs your site has versus click-throughs for other pages that are shown in page rankings.
+Because a search engine cannot monitor site traffic for every site on the Web, some search engines monitor the number of clicks each search result receives.
+The rankings may then be repositioned in a future search, based on this interaction with users.

 Page ranking is a very precise science.
-And it differs from search engine to search engine.
+As previously mentioned, it's accomplished by assigning a quality score, based on numerous factors, to a web site; and it differs from search engine to search engine.
 To create the best possible SEO for your site, it's necessary to understand how these page rankings are made for the search engines you plan to target.
-Those factors can then be taken into consideration and used to your advantage when it's time to create, change, or update the web site that you want to optimize.
+Those factors can then be taken into consideration and used to your advantage when it is time to create, change, or update the web site that you want to optimize.